-Amazing homemade old-fashioned donuts that take 20 minutes from start to bite and taste as great, if not greater, than the ones you get from the donut shop!
+Easy Old-Fashioned Donuts that take 20 minutes from start to bite and taste as great, if not greater, than the ones you get from the donut shop!
+The most amazing homemade donut you’ll ever eat!

 - 2 teaspoons baking powder